This post lists the fifteen best pregnancy constipation relief practices that helped me get my poop on while pregnant!

 As a last-ditch effort to rid myself of my tension headaches, I found that magnesium is an effective way to help muscle pain, so I took two 500mg of it one night.

-I never imagined such a basic mineral could make a massive difference in my well-being.
+Never imagined such an essential mineral could make a massive difference in my well-being.

 If I go up to 2-3 days without taking magnesium, I can tell as not only are my poops more problematic, but my headaches start returning, and my body begins to feel like the tin man all over again.